MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-407-Area-Risk-Protection-Insurance-Regulations/section-407.9.md

 *Sustainable farming practice.* A system or process for producing a commodity, excluding organic farming practices, that is necessary to produce the crop and is generally recognized by agricultural experts for the area to conserve or enhance natural resources and the environment.

-*Tenant.* A person who rents land from another person for a share of the crop or a share of the proceeds of the crop (see the definition of “share” above).
+*Tenant.* A person who rents land from another person for a share of the crop or a share of the proceeds of the crop (see definition of “share”).

 *Termination date.* The calendar date contained in the Crop Provisions upon which your insurance ceases to be in effect because of nonpayment of any amount due us under the policy.